Health Food Radar

 More Americans — up to 72 percent according to a recent study — are living with some sort of digestive discomfort.
 It may be upper GI issues such as acid reflux, GERD, or nausea.
 Or it could be lower GI issues, from mild bloating and gas to chronic constipation or diarrhea.
 Sound familiar?

-Here are five to soothe your gut.
+Here are five herbs for gut health, to soothe you.

 Ginger Root